top of page

 • Stronger coping skills and emotional regulation

-TF-CBT is a specialized, evidence-based form of CBT designed to help children and adolescents recover from traumatic experiences.
-It is especially effective for addressing post-traumatic stress, anxiety, depression, and emotional regulation challenges stemming from abuse, violence, loss, or other significant adverse events.
+EMDR is a structured, evidence-based therapy used to help individuals process and heal from traumatic experiences that continue to cause emotional distress.
+It is especially effective for addressing post-traumatic stress, anxiety, intrusive memories, and trauma-related symptoms stemming from single-incident or complex trauma.

 • Common outcomes: